Preparing Your Car

 Towing eyes must be up to the job and able to cope with both push and pull, as we like to tow with a solid bar.
 It ought to go without saying that they must also be properly attached; it is no use having a huge eye bolt screwed into a bumper mounting hole which is actually attached to a thin closing plate on the end of a chassis leg.

-Personally, I like to have the information right in front of me.
-I mark arrows on the carburettors (richer/weaker) and the distributor (advance/retard), identify the number-one plug lead and record the firing order where it can be easily seen.
+It is also very useful to have the information right in front of you as you work, so consider putting guidance arrows on the carburettors (richer/weaker) and the distributor (advance/retard), identify the number-one plug lead and record the firing order where it can be easily seen.

 Rally mechanics cannot carry everything, so if your car requires very particular tools (eg a unique hub-puller or a special spanner) bring them, or arrange to share them if another crew has a similar car.
 Otherwise just bring the tools you would use for normal maintenance, along with useful items that don’t take up much space, such as a piece of plywood that you may lie on or place under a jack for stability.
 String, elastic bungee cords, straps (click here) and of course tank tape (here, in several pretty colours) are useful for lashing things up, as are items that have no specific use but, with imagination, could perform many functions.

 Don’t forget to pack some Opal Fruits (now called Starburst) or soap, both of which can be useful for emergency repairs to fuel tanks (they don’t dissolve in petrol).
-On balance I’d go for the Opal Fruits.
+On balance we prefer the Opal Fruits.
 They taste better than soap.

-I have mixed feelings about modern modifications.
-The earliest races and rallies were completed in the cars of the day on the roads of the day.
-So we really shouldn’t have too much trouble with newer cars in much less demanding conditions.
-Unfortunately we tend to prefer to pursue new ideas rather than properly understand older technology.
-What I’m getting at is that if you understand how an original old car works, then you can fix it with very few resources.
+We have mixed feelings about modern modifications.
+The earliest races and rallies were completed in the cars of the day on the roads of the day, so we really shouldn’t have too much trouble with newer cars in much less demanding conditions.
+Unfortunately people tend to prefer to pursue new ideas rather than properly understand older technology.
+The truth is that if you understand how an original old car works, then you can fix it with very few resources.
 An SU fuel pump with an electronic pulse conversion cannot be repaired by the side of the road if a transistor fails, whereas if it still had points it could probably be fixed quite easily.
-It’s worth remembering that in many of the places we visit, the locals are more accustomed to mending old technology than to buying new stuff designed to be discarded and replaced.
+It’s worth remembering that in many of the places we visit, the locals are more accustomed to mending old technology than to buying new stuff that is deliberately designed to be discarded and replaced.

 See you on the road!